odinuv/web/articles/database-tech/index.md

 | 12           | Linz  | Left Rd.    |

 What if you want to delete `location` with ID 11?
-There is a record in the `person` table with 1, which depends on it -- Here the master table is `location` and child is `person`.
+There is a record in the `person` table with 1, which depends on it -- Here the master table is `location` and the child is `person`.
 You probably don't want to delete that person as well (When demolishing a house you usually let the people walk outside).
-The most logical is simply to remove the reference -- if an address is lost, we simply don't know where the person lives/works now.
+The most logical is simply removing the reference -- if an address is lost, we simply don't know where the person lives/works now.
 This can be done by setting the foreign key to `SET NULL`.